Thermal transport of confined water molecules in quasi-one-dimensional nanotubes: Results

 We investigate how water molecules in the CNT form a structure for each radius $R$.
+The results for $L=10 \, \mathrm{nm}$ are shown here, but the results are almost the same for other $L$ values.
 Figures~\ref{fig:fig2}a-c show the typical cross-sectional configuration perpendicular to the CNT.
 For $R=0.39 \, \mathrm{nm}$, a single file is formed one-dimensionally like a single chain located in the center of the nanotube.
 As the radius of the CNT increases, the water molecules get aligned in a circular shape.
 Specifically, a single-layer and double-layer configuration appear at $R = 0.59 \, \mathrm{nm}$ and $R = 0.80 \, \mathrm{nm}$, respectively.
 Corresponding to each structure, the number density of oxygen atoms against the distance $r$ from the central axis of CNT has one peak around $r=0.05 \, \mathrm{nm}$ for $R=0.39 \, \mathrm{nm}$ and around $r=0.25 \, \mathrm{nm}$ for $R=0.59 \, \mathrm{nm}$ (Fig. 2d).
 There are two peaks for $R=0.80 \, \mathrm{nm}$, one peak around $r=0.2 \, \mathrm{nm}$ is lower than the other around $r=0.5 \, \mathrm{nm}$.
 Such density distributions have been observed in other simulations of similar systems \cite{striolo2006simulated, hanasaki2006flow}, and are independent of the presence or absence of temperature gradients.